ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{cases}
 $${{< /math >}}

 The first two equations of the system \eqref{final} are just equations \eqref{eq} and \eqref{adjoint}.
 What about the third one?
-We see that its right-hand side doesn't depend on the unkown variable $u$, so its solution (provided that we know the solutions of two other equations) is just an integral:
+We see that its right-hand side doesn't depend on the unknown variable $u$, so its solution (provided that we know the solutions of two other equations) is just an integral:

 {{< math >}}$$
 \begin{align*}